tlsfuzzer/tlsfuzzer/README.md

-Contributors are expected to follow the project's [CODE OF CONDUCT](https://github.com/tomato42/tlsfuzzer/blob/master/CODE_OF_CONDUCT.md) when interacting with other members of community.
+Contributors are expected to follow the project's [CODE OF CONDUCT](https://github.com/tomato42/tlsfuzzer/blob/master/CODE_OF_CONDUCT.md) when interacting with other members of the community.